 Positano to Sorrento

-The next morning we again slept in before enjoying one final breakfast from the terrace.
-Our driver arrived promptly at 10am to take us back to Sorrento and we were grateful to say goodbye to the local buses, especially since we were again traveling with luggage.
+The next morning we sleep in again and enjoy one final breakfast from the terrace.
+Our driver arrives promptly at 10:00am for the drive to Sorrento and I’m grateful to escape the local buses.

 A Day Trip to Pompeii

 Situated between Sorrento and Naples, Pompeii is an easy day trip from either city.
-The walk from the Hilton to the Sorrento train station was a quick 10 minutes and 30 minutes later we were stepping off the train near the entrance to the ruins of Pompeii.
+The walk from the Hilton to the Sorrento train station is a quick 10 minutes.
+30 minutes later we step off the train near the entrance to the ruins of Pompeii.

 At the turn of the first century A.D., the town of Pompeii was a thriving resort area catering to Rome’s wealthiest citizens.
-Located off the Bay of Naples, just 5 miles from the base of Mount Vesuvius, the town’s paved streets were lined with elegant homes, artisans’ shops, cafes, taverns and even a 20,000-seat arena.
+Located just 5 miles from the base of Mount Vesuvius, the town’s paved streets were lined with elegant homes, shops, cafes, and even a 20,000-seat arena.

-In August 79 A.D., Mount Vesuvius famously erupted sending a plume of ashes and scorching-hot volcanic gases so high into the air that it could be seen for hundreds of miles.
-It was estimated that on the eve of the eruption there were nearly 20,000 people living in or near Pompeii.
-Many were able to escape but more than 2,000 people died as millions of tons of volcanic ash fell to the ground burying the city.
+In August 79 A.D., Mount Vesuvius famously erupted sending a plume of ashes and scorching-hot volcanic gases so high into the air.
+On the eve of the eruption, nearly 20,000 people lived in or near Pompeii.
+Many escaped but more than 2,000 people died as millions of tons of volcanic ash buried the city.

-Pompeii remained abandoned and untouched for 2,000 years until a group of explorers uncovered the city in 1748.
-They quickly discovered that under all that dust, the city was remarkably well-preserved with entire buildings intact and skeletons frozen right where they’d fallen.
+Pompeii remained untouched for 2,000 years until a group of explorers uncovered the city in 1748.
+Incredibly, under all that dust, the city was remarkably well-preserved.
+Entire buildings intact and skeletons frozen right where they’d fallen.

 Today, the excavation of Pompeii continues, captivating archaeologists and tourists, alike.
-Walking the eerie streets and exploring the homes and theater with the imposing facade of Mount Vesuvius in the distance is a uniquely fascinating experience.
+Walking the eerie streets and exploring the site with the imposing facade of Vesuvius in the distance is a fascinating experience.

-You could spend days discovering the site but under the intense summer heat we lasted about 3 hours before returning to the train station for the short ride back to Sorrento.
+You could spend days discovering the site.
+However, with today’s intense summer heat we last about 3 hours and return to the train station for the short ride back to Sorrento.

 Last night in Sorrento

 Tomorrow, we take the train back to Naples to pick up a rental car for the remainder of our Italian adventure.
-Coming up, our Week 2 itinerary includes San Marino, Florence, Elba Island and the Italian Riviera.
+After San Marino, we’ll hit the beaches of Tuscany’s Elba Island and then wrap up our trip in the colorful Italian Riviera.

 Next stop, the mountainous microstate of San Marino!